cloudbees-days/cloudbees-field-workshops/labs/rolloutSetup/rolloutSetup.md

 ```
 </details>

-4. Commit the changes by adding a comment (e.g. "added flagEnabled flag"), and select the **Commit directly to the development branch** radio button, before clicking **Commit changes**.
+4. Commit the changes by adding a comment (e.g. "added title flag"), and select the **Commit directly to the development branch** radio button, before clicking **Commit changes**.

 ### Adding .vuejs